amkhlv/mathpump2/README.md

 Also, the loss of Internet connection will lead to crash.
 In this case, the restart of the client program is needed (for both Alice and Bob).

+When restarting, make sure that old instances of `mathpump2` were stopped.
+After stopping `mathpump` run `ps` in terminal and see if there are any instances of `java` still remaining.
+Kill them.